-1 in 20 Peak Day Demand The peak day demand that, in a long series of winters, with connected load being held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, each winter being counted only once.
-Obligated Entry Capacity The amount of System Entry Capacity which National Grid is required to make available to Users pursuant to the NTS Gas Transporter's Licence.
-Capacity Year The period from 1 April in any year until and including 31 March in the following year.
-Exit Zone Each Local Distribution Zone (LDZ) is divided into one or more NTS Exit Zones for determining charges.
-Entry Capacity Release methodology statement The statement prepared and published by National Grid in accordance with Special Condition 9B of the Licence.
-Formula Year The period from 1 April in any year until and including 31 March in the following year.
-Gas Ten Year Statement A statement (or revised statement) required to be prepared by National Grid pursuant to Special Condition 7A of the NTS Gas Transporter's Licence.
-Local Distribution Zone Part of the system, other than the NTS, for the (LDZ) time being designated by National Grid as such, and described in the Gas Ten Year Statement, or (where the context requires) the area in which such part of the system is located.
-National Transmission Part of the system for the time being designated by National Grid as such, and described in the Gas Ten Year Statement.
-System (NTS) Supply Point A System Exit Point comprising the Supply Meter Point or Supply Meter Points for the time being registered in the name of a User pursuant to a Supply Point Registration.
+The peak day demand that, in a long series of winters, with connected load being held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, each winter being counted only once.
+The amount of System Entry Capacity which National Grid is required to make available to Users pursuant to the NTS Gas Transporter's Licence.
+The period from 1 April in any year until and including 31 March in the following year.
+Each Local Distribution Zone (LDZ) is divided into one or more NTS Eexit Zzones for determining charges.
+The statement prepared and published by National Grid in accordance with Special Condition 9B of the NTS Gas Transporter's Licence.
+The period from 1 April in any year until and including 31 March in the following year.
+A statement (or revised statement) required to be prepared by National Grid pursuant to Special Condition 7A of the NTS Gas Transporter's Licence.
+Part of the system, other than the NTS, for the time being designated by National Grid as such, and described in the Gas Ten Year Statement, or (where the context requires) the area in which such part of the system is located.
+Part of the system for the time being designated by National Grid as such, and described in the Gas Ten Year Statement.
+A System Exit Point comprising the Supply Meter Point or Supply Meter Points for the time being registered in the name of a User pursuant to a Supply Point Registration.
+A statement (or revised statement) required to be prepared by National Grid pursuant to Special Condition 7A of the NTS Gas Transporter's Licence.